Executive Coaching & Development

 |Center for Work Life put on thinking caps to determine a method for reaching out and assisting leaders in the local Orlando community.
 The Emerging Leaders blog series is the result.
 Presentation Trainer, Marion Chapsal, developed a model of 12 leadership styles based on the SPM (Spony Profiling Model), created by Dr. Gilles Spony at Cranfield School of Management.
 This blog series features inspirational female leaders from the Central Florida area, some of which will include Sandi Vidal Executive Director at Christian HELP and Andria Herr, President of Hylant.
 Explore these leadership styles|

 As opposed to what many assume, leadership coaching is not meant for “problem employees.”
-To wait for performance reviews to dictate your development of your top performers’ performance plan, is pure waste of talent if not a reason for boredom.
-CEO Careers are changing fasting than they have in over many decades.
+To wait for performance reviews to dictate your development of your top performers’ performance plan is a pure waste of talent.
+CEO Careers are changing faster than they have in many decades.
 There is high competition over team leadership, and for executives to be in a better living leadership position, every individual needs to learn and acquire good leadership and management style.

 As opposed to previous literature regarding the difference between leadership and management, and discussing how transactional leadership no longer should have a seat at the table, current leadership effectiveness models emphasize transformational leadership at the heart of team leadership.
 A leader leads based on talent, and not titles.
 So what is Transformational Leadership?